 Key benefits/impact for EOSC

-EOSC-Exchange functions will provide a rich catalogue of resources that meet the needs of research and researchers:
+EOSC Exchange functions provided a rich catalogue of resources that meet the needs of research and researchers:

-- Resources from the e-Infrastructures and cluster communities as horizontal resources addressing multiple domains (such as data processing, storage and archiving, data management, data transfer and visualisation)
+- Resources from e-Infrastructures and cluster communities, as horizontal resources, addressing multiple domains (such as data processing, storage and archiving, data management, data transfer and visualisation)

 - Thematic resources made available through the ESFRI Science Cluster projects and other communities

-- The ability for researchers to discover, store, transfer, process, analyse, visualise, anonymise, etc., data on the basis of resources made available through EOSC.
+Ultimately, researchers were able to discover, store, transfer, process, analyse, visualise, anonymise, etc., data on the basis of resources made available through EOSC.